To Kill a Mockingbird (film): Plot

 Tom testifies that Mayella had invited him in to help with some chores, as she had done many times before.
 When he noted that the house was unusually quiet, she explained that she had saved up and sent the children off into town to buy ice creams.
 She then kissed him against his will.
 Feeling extremely uncomfortable, Tom was attempting to leave when Bob appeared, drunk and enraged.
 Asked by the prosecution lawyer why he had been doing chores for Mayella without payment, Tom replies that he had "felt sorry for her" – words that offend the white spectators.
-Atticus urges the all-white jury to put aside prejudice and recognize Tom's innocence; nonetheless, Tom is found guilty.
+Atticus urges the all-white jury to ignore the Jim Crow laws and recognize Tom's innocence; nonetheless, Tom is found guilty.
 As Atticus leaves the courtroom, the black spectators in the gallery rise in respect.

 Atticus hopes for an appeal, but learns from Sheriff Tate that Tom has been shot dead while supposedly trying to escape.
 He breaks the news to Tom's family.
 Bob Ewell appears and spits in his face.

 Autumn arrives.
 While walking home through the woods, Jem and Scout are attacked.
 Jem suffers a broken arm and is knocked unconscious, but amid the confusion, someone intervenes and Scout sees a strange man carrying Jem home.
 Atticus calls for a doctor and for Sheriff Tate.
 As Scout finishes telling the sheriff what happened, her father introduces her to a man shyly standing behind the door: their rescuer, Boo Radley.

-Ewell is found dead at the scene.
+Bob Ewell is found dead at the scene.
 Atticus mistakenly assumes Jem must have stabbed him in self-defense, but Sheriff Tate knows that Boo acted to protect the children.
 Realizing, however, that no purpose would be served by prosecuting Boo, he insists that Ewell must have fallen on his own knife.
 Scout walks Boo home, taking a moment to stand on the Radley porch to imagine life from his perspective.

 An adult Scout narrates, recalling that eventful summer and how Atticus had sat all night by Jem's bed, ready to be there for him when he awoke.